abhishektha/dissertation/content/01Motivation.md

 Following the Apollo era, space missions have all occurred in low Earth orbit in a microgravity environment.
 New spacesuits, such as the Extra-Vehicular Mobility Unit (EMU) were designed for microgravity operations.
 This included greater upper-torso mobility while reducing lower-torso mobility, as astronauts would be floating in space and not be required to ambulate.
-However, the increase in EVA activities that accompanied the construction of the International Space Station have resulted in a number of crew injuries, prompting studies into the human-spacesuit interactions and deficiencies in suit design that lead to these injuries.
+However, the increase in EVA activities that accompanied the construction of the International Space Station have increased the incidence rates and severity of crew injuries, prompting studies into the human-spacesuit interactions and deficiencies in suit design that lead to these injuries.

 Crewmember difficulties with the spacesuit have existed since the first EVA, where Alexi Leonov had difficulties moving the suit to re-enter the spacecraft.
 Apollo astronauts have commented on the fatiguing reduced mobility of their spacesuits [@Scheuring2008].
-Gas pressurized spacesuits are known to be inherently stiff and rigid [@Parry1966;@Abramov1994;@Schmidt2001a;@Holschuh2009], difficult to move [@Norcross2009;@Amick2015], and have the potential to cause injuries both during operations and ground-based training [@Williams2003;@Strauss2004;@Scheuring2008;@Scheuring2009;@Chappell2017].
+Gas pressurized spacesuits are known to be inherently stiff and rigid [@Parry1966;@Abramov1994;@Schmidt2001a;@Holschuh2009], difficult to move [@Norcross2009;@Amick2015], and have the potential to cause injuries both during operations and ground-based training [@Williams2003;@Strauss2004;@Scheuring2008;@Scheuring2009;@Anderson2015a;@Chappell2017].

 The prevalence of injury has been well studied in the era of on-orbit microgravity EVAs performed with the EMU.
 Strauss [@Strauss2004] found that 24.6% of training sessions at the Neutral Buoyancy Laboratory (NBL) between 2004 to 2006 study had reported injury symptoms.